 Sashay shantay épée

 On this day in 1958, the little French town of Blaru witnessed one of the more bizarre spectacles of the 20th century: a duel, fought by sword and featuring two highly unlikely combatants.
-Duelling was officially outlawed in France in 1626, being all but extinct as the 20th Century dawned.
-Even before that, it was more generally trigger-happy soldiers or cuckolded lovers who defied the ban, not the likes of this pair facing a large press contingent in a gloomy Normandy field.
+Duelling was officially outlawed in France in 1626, but sporadic bouts were still carried out even in the modern era.
+But it was generally trigger-happy soldiers or cuckolded lovers who tended to defy the ban, not the likes of this pair facing a large press contingent in a gloomy Normandy field.

 The opponents: